 Ellen, who later married Thomas Legh, died at the age of 19 after giving birth to their only child Ellen Jane.

 Ellen Jane inherited Shrigley from her grandfather and later married the Reverend Brabazon Lowther.
-The two lived at Shrigley Hall until he died on the 30th December 1877, with Ellen passing away in November 1906.
+The two lived at Shrigley Hall until he died on the 30th December 1877, with Ellen passing away during November 1906.
 Their son William subsequently inherited the estate.

 In 1929 the Hall was sold to the Salesians Order for £3000 and subsequently converted into a missionary college.
-The adjoining church was designed by famed architect Phillip Tilden and built in 1936 from stone quarried from the estate.
+The adjoining church was designed by famed architect Phillip Tilden and built, in 1936 from stone quarried from the estate.
 The building was a shrine to Saint John Bosco.
 The college housed up to 200 male students at any one time.
 Many of the boys became priests or brothers and work all over the world, particularly in third world countries.

 Once the Salesians left the Hall in 1986 and moved to Savio House in Bollington village, work commenced creating what Shrigley Hall is today.
 In 1989 the doors of Shrigley opened for the first time as a hotel, spa and golf resort with an extensive wedding and conference facilities.

 Since 1994 it has been managed by various hotel groups and as of July 2017, Shrigley Hall is now an independently owned property.